pritunl/pritunl-edgemax/README.md

 # uninstalling

-To remove the addon login to the cli of the router by with either ssh or the cli in the web console.
+To remove the addon login to the cli of the router with either ssh or the cli in the web console then run the command below.
 Installing an EdgeMax upgrade image will also remove the addon.

 ```
 sh pritunl-edgemax.sh remove